-In Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online, you can use .NET Language-Integrated Query (LINQ) to write queries.
+In Microsoft Dynamics CRM 2011, you can use .NET Language-Integrated Query (LINQ) to write queries.
 You can use the OrganizationServiceContext class or a deriving class created by the CrmSvcUtil tool to write LINQ queries that access the SOAP endpoint (Organization.svc).
 The OrganizationServiceContext class contains an underlying LINQ query provider that translates LINQ queries from Microsoft Visual C# or Microsoft Visual Basic .NET syntax into the query API used by Microsoft Dynamics CRM.

 When you use early-bound programming classes you can generate a class derived from the OrganizationServiceContext class if you specify the name of the class using the servicecontextname parameter when using the Code Generation Tool (CrmSvcUtil.exe).
 Use of this class allows for referencing an IQueryable entity set using the pattern